antomich04/Tic-Tac-Toe/README.md

-This Tic Tac Toe program was developed as a project for the course "Structured Programming" during the first semester at the dept. of Computer Science and Electronic Systems Engineering at International Hellenic University.
+This simple Tic Tac Toe program was developed as part of the course "Structured Programming" during the first semester at International Hellenic University.
+The program doesn't have a GUI and runs on the command line.
+The player is able to choose between single player to compete against the computer and multiplayer mode to compete with another player.
+At the end of each round, the overall score is shown and the user is able to play again or stop the game.